-In addition, for most of our Private Company Partners, where there are certain uncured events of default, we will have special voting rights that entitle us to a sufficient number of votes, to, among other things, appoint the board of directors of the Private Company Partner.
-Private Company Partners are also required to provide us with monthly (unaudited) financial statements and annual audited financial statements so we can monitor their financial position.
-Furthermore, we analyse the monthly and audited annual financial information we receive and focus on key performance indicators ("KPIs") for each Private Company Partner.
-This allows us to identify any variances, which are followed up with discussions with management of each Private Company Partner.
-Also, regular general discussions with management ensure Alaris is well aware of current business conditions and provides us with the opportunity to assist a Private Company Partner or address any issues that arise.
+In addition, for most of our Private Company Partners, where there are certain uncured events of default, we will have special voting rights that entitle us to a sufficient number of votes, to, among other things, elect the board of directors of the Private Company Partner, appoint new management and generally exert control over the operations of a Private Company Partner.

+Private Company Partners are required to provide us with monthly (unaudited) financial statements and annual audited financial statements so we can monitor their financial position.
+We analyse: (i) the monthly and audited annual financial information we receive and focus on key performance indicators ("KPIs") for each Private Company Partner, and (ii) we monitor the broader industries in which the Private Company Partners operate in to identify industry wide trends.
+This allows us to identify any variances, which we follow up on through discussions with management of each Private Company Partner.
+We also engage in regular general discussions with management to ensure Alaris is well aware of current business conditions.
+This provides us with the opportunity to assist a Private Company Partner or address any issues that may arise.